 In addition, the chaplain participates in the wider life of the University, officiating at events such as Graduation Ceremonies and the annual RGU Christmas Carol Service, and Remembrance Day service.

-The chaplain is on campus most Wednesdays, but can be contacted at the Rectory:
+The chaplain is on campus most Wednesdays (not during University closure for Covid-19), and can be contacted at the Rectory:

 Chaplaincy Multi-Faith Prayer Rooms, Kaim Cottage

 We have a dedicated prayer facility for members of the RGU Community at Kaim Cottage.

 Kaim Cottage is located between the Aberdeen Business School and the Scott Southerland School of Architecture.

 It is sheltered beautifully in the pines overlooking the River Dee and has open access throughout the week.
 The access details can be obtained from the Reception at the Aberdeen Business School.

 The facility is governed by the Student Services and as a Multi-Faith prayer facility has a Code of Conduct which the users are asked to be familiar with.

 Baptisms, Weddings and Funerals